-(1) The PPP loan was forgiven on May 25, 2021.

-(2) As of December 31, 2020, we had non-cancellable purchase commitments of \$8.0 million for supplies and services that are primarily for research and development.
+- (1) The PPP loan was forgiven on May 25, 2021. - (2) As of December 31, 2020, we had non-cancellable purchase commitments of \$8.0 million for supplies and services that are primarily for research and development.
 We have also entered into contracts with CROs primarily for clinical trials.
 These contracts generally provide for termination upon limited notice, and therefore we believe that our non-cancellable obligations under these agreements are not material.

-The table above does not include potential milestone payments, license fee payments, royalties and other payments that we may be required to make under our license agreements with Duke and Yale and our distribution agreement with Fresenius Medical Care.
-These payments are not included in the preceding table as the amount and timing of such payments are unknown or uncertain at December 31, 2020.
-For additional information regarding these agreements and the nature of payments that could become due thereunder, see the sections of the Proxy Statement/Prospectus entitled "Information About Humacyte - Business Overview - Distribution" and "Information About Humacyte - Business Overview - Intellectual Property," beginning on pages 197 and 199 of the Proxy Statement/Prospectus, respectively.
-Our contractual obligations have increased materially from December 31, 2020 as a result of entering into a Loan Agreement with Silicon Valley Bank and SVB Innovation Credit Fund VIII, L.P., which provides a term loan facility of up to \$50.0 million with a maturity date of March 1, 2025, of which \$20.0 million was outstanding as of June 30, 2021.
+The table above does not include potential milestone payments, license fee payments, royalties and other payments that we may be required to make under our license agreements with Duke University and Yale University and our distribution agreement with Fresenius Medical Care Holdings, Inc. These payments are not included in the preceding table as the amount and timing of such payments are unknown or uncertain at December 31, 2020.
+For additional information regarding these agreements and the nature of payments that could become due thereunder, see "Information About Humacyte - Business

+Overview - Distribution" and "Information About Humacyte - Business Overview - Intellectual Property," elsewhere in this prospectus.

+Our contractual obligations increased materially from December 31, 2020 as a result of entering into the Loan Agreement with Silicon Valley Bank and SVB Innovation Credit Fund VIII, L.P., which provides a term loan facility of up to \$50.0 million with a maturity date of March 1, 2025, of which \$20.0 million was outstanding as of September 30, 2021.

 On October 13, 2021, we borrowed an additional \$10.0 million under the term loan facility.
-Our contractual obligation under the Loan Agreement include cash payments related to principal and interest of \$2.0 million within one year, \$21.1 million within one to three years, and \$14.8 million within three to five years.
+Including the additional \$10.0 million borrowed, our contractual obligations under the Loan Agreement as of September 30, 2021 include cash payments related to principal and interest of \$2.2 million within one year, \$25.0 million within one to three years, and \$10.3 million within three to five years.